Venues of the 1972 Summer Olympics

 For the 1972 Summer Olympics, a total of thirty-two sports venues were used.
 A majority of the venues used were new construction in time for the 1972 Games after Munich was awarded the Games in 1966.
 Kiel Bay was the only venue from the 1936 Summer Olympics to be used for the 1972 Games.
 A stretch of the Autobahn near Munich was used for cycling's road team time trial event.
 After the Olympics, Olympiastadion hosted the final of the FIFA World Cup less than two years later.
-Augsburg's Eiskanal has served as host to three Canoe Slalom World Championships while the shooting range hosted the World Shooting Championships 2010.
-Olympiapark was part of Munich's bid for the 2018 Winter Olympics.
+Augsburg's Eiskanal has served as host to three Canoe Slalom World Championships while the shooting range hosted the World Shooting Championships in 2010.
+Olympiapark was part of Munich's unsuccessful bid for the 2018 Winter Olympics.